manminusone/20x2chi-timer-7/images/README.md

 Other image files in this directory:

 * black.png -- a black PNG used as the desktop background
+* readme-diagram.png -- the server diagram used in the main README file
 * splash.png -- a 20x2 splash page image